-Principles of Consolidation - The financial statements include the accounts of The Arc Davidson County & Greater Nashville and its affiliated supporting organizations, ArcAbility, LLC and eDoc TN, LLC.
+Principles of Consolidation - The consolidated financial statements include the accounts of The Arc Davidson County & Greater Nashville and its affiliated supporting organizations, ArcAbility, LLC and eDoc TN, LLC.
 All inter-entity transactions and balances have been eliminated in consolidation.

 The Arc Davidson County & Greater Nashville sponsored the establishment of ArcAbility, LLC ("ArcAbility"), a separate nonprofit limited liability company, during December 2015.
 ArcAbility provides employment opportunities for individuals with intellectual and developmental disabilities.
+ArcAbility, LLC was dissolved in February 2020.

-Additionally, The Arc Davidson County & Greater Nashville sponsored the establishment of eDoc TN, LLC ("eDoc"), a separate nonprofit limited liability company, during September 2017. eDoc provides employment opportunities for individuals with intellectual and developmental disabilities to assist in scanning and archiving documents.
+Additionally, The Arc Davidson County & Greater Nashville sponsored the establishment of eDoc TN, LLC ("eDoc"), a separate nonprofit limited liability company, during September 2017. eDoc provides employment opportunities for individuals with intellectual and developmental disabilities to assist in scanning and archiving documents. eDoc was dissolved in February 2020.

-ArcAbility and eDoc receive management services from and are governed by the same Board of Directors as The Arc Davidson County & Greater Nashville.
-The activity for ArcAbility and eDoc for the years ended June 30, 2019 and 2018 is included in the Organization's consolidated financial statements; however, such activity has been insignificant to date.
+ArcAbility and eDoc received management services from and were governed by the same Board of Directors as The Arc Davidson County & Greater Nashville.
+The activity for ArcAbility and eDoc for the years ended June 30, 2020 and 2019 is included in the Organization's consolidated financial statements; however, such activity has been insignificant to date.